Start Here

 Seasonal sequencing of container crops for UK balconies and patios

-1. Light suitability (non-negotiable).
+1. Light suitability.

-3. Harvest utility in small quantities.
+3. Usefulness of the harvest in small quantities.

-4. Maintenance demand vs your weekly routine.
+4. Maintenance demand compared with your weekly routine.

-5. Seasonal fit for current month.
+5. Seasonal fit for the current month.

-• Loose-leaf lettuce and mixed leaves
+• Loose-leaf lettuce and mixed salad leaves.

-• Radish and spring onions
+• Radish and spring onions.

-• Dwarf beans in suitable containers
+• Dwarf beans in suitable containers.

-• Compact tomatoes where sun is strong
+• Compact tomatoes where sun is strong.

-• Strawberries in containers or baskets where practical
+• Strawberries in containers or baskets where practical.

 Compare options with What Can You Grow Without a Garden in the UK? and Best Vegetables to Grow in Pots in the UK.